 Bottom line: Is Avira Phantom VPN good?

-Avira Phantom VPN successfully hid our IP address and location for basic privacy and security and it worked well for streaming Netflix in the U.S., U.K., and Australia.
-However, its global VPN speeds were disappointingly slow and it lacks important features, such as split tunneling, dedicated IP addresses, and a kill switch for operating systems other than Windows.
+Avira Phantom VPN successfully hid our IP address and for streaming Netflix, but there wasn't much else to it.
+Avira's global VPN speeds were disappointingly slow and it lacks important features, such as split tunneling, dedicated IP addresses, and a kill switch for operating systems other than Windows.

 Both the free and paid versions offer support for unlimited devices and it passed the DNS leak and WebRTC leak tests.
 However, Avira Phantom VPN’s misleading no-logs policy, poorly designed user interface, and a high number of customer complaints regarding its customer support make us hesitant to recommend this VPN.

 Do we think Avira Phantom VPN is worth it?
-Honestly, we think you can save your money for a better VPN that has better features for the same price, if not less.
+Honestly, we think you can save your money for a better VPN with more features for the same price, if not less.
 Give our alternatives another look to find one that's right for you.